kevinGodell/mp4frag/README.md

 const Mp4Frag = require('mp4frag');

-//3 past segments will be held in buffer for later access via mp4frag.buffer
+// 3 past segments will be held in buffer for later access via mp4frag.buffer
-//if each segment has a duration of 2 seconds, then buffer will contain 6 seconds of video const mp4frag = new Mp4Frag({segmentCount: 3});
+// if each segment has a duration of 2 seconds, then buffer will contain 6 seconds of video const mp4frag = new Mp4Frag({segmentCount: 3});

 const ffmpeg = spawn(